- UARSC Home

 The final determination of whether an individual may be paid as an independent contractor will be made by the UARSC’s Executive Director or designee.
 To reach a decision, information is needed regarding the type of work the person will be doing on the project.
 Page 6 of the Independent Contractor Packet is used to help make the final determination as to whether an individual working on a project should be classified as an employee or as an independent contractor.
 This worksheet must be completed before authorization is given to pay an independent contractor on a project.

 Once it is determined that an individual may be engaged as an independent contractor, submit two original copies of the Standard Agreement for Independent Contractors found in the Independent Contractor Packet to the UARSC Human Resources office.
 One copy is signed by the contractor and the other by the PI/PD.
-In addition, have the contractor complete a W-9 form and return it to UARSC as well.
+In addition, have the contractor complete a Payee Data Record Form 204 and return it to UARSC as well.
 Please note that incomplete information may result in delay of payment.

 Employees’ relatives are not eligible for employment with UARSC where potential problems of supervision, safety, security, morale, or potential conflicts of interest exist.
 Relatives of present employees will not be hired by UARSC if the individual(s) concerned work in a direct supervisory relationship or in the Human Resources and Payroll Services department.
 For purposes of this policy, “relatives” include: spouse, child, parent, sister, brother, in-law, step parent, step sibling, step child, or any person involved in a legally binding guardianship or relationship with the employee, and/or residing in the home of the employee.